zgrossbart/rest-client-rust/README.md

 # Simple Rest Client

-This simple REST client is written in [Rust](https://www.rust-lang.org/) and was created as a sample and teaching tool for team learning.
+This simple REST client is written in [Rust](https://www.rust-lang.org/) and was created as a sample and teaching tool.
+I wrote this sample for a learning session I did with my team on Rust.

+This sample encompasses what a room full of Java, Python, and JavaScript programmers should know as an introduction to Rust.  ...but before we look at what we can learn from this example here's how to get it up and running.

 ## Running the Rest Client